PhoenixTales/phoenix-docs/world/world-v0-1.md

 ### Surface Changes

-* Exchange Place: The World Model has been slightly expanded, additional vobs have been placed to improve the locations presentation, without altering the existing idea nor the atmosphere.
+* Exchange Place: The World Model has been slightly expanded and additional vobs have been placed, to improve the locations presentation, without altering the existing idea nor the atmosphere. → These changes can be preserved. and brought into harmony with the v0.9 version of the place.
 *

 * Old Mine